equinor/appsec/snyk-guidelines/snyk_reading_reports.md

----
-layout: page
-title: "How to interpret reports in Snyk Open Source"
----
+# Interpreting Snyk Open Source reports

 >Focus on the issues that pose the greatest risk.